davi-cruz/Security/README.md

 # Security

-Repository aimed to be used for sharing code snippets on Microsoft Security Solutions, as well as other security related stuff
+Repository aimed to be used for sharing code snippets on Security Solutions, mainly on Microsoft solutions, to which I'm focused